 In addition to their time at the University of Wisconsin, the fellow will rotate on cancer surgical services at the William S. Middleton Veterans Hospital, in Madison, WI.
 At the Veterans Hospital, the fellow will have the opportunity to participate in a unique, 2-year continuity clinic for new and follow-up cancer patients, including breast, GI surgical oncology, melanoma, sarcoma, endocrine, thoracic, and colorectal patients.

-The Fellow will be a Clinical Instructor in the Division of General Surgery and will have the opportunity to participate in clinical research with their division’s faculty.
+The Fellow will be a Clinical Instructor in the Division of Surgical Oncology and will have the opportunity to participate in clinical research with their division’s faculty.
 The incoming fellow should have an interest in an academic career and a commitment to medical student and resident education.